danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="advanced-example"></a>Advanced example

-When you have the basics under control, check out [this advanced example][AdvancedExample] to see how you can take things further.
+When you have the basics under control, check out [this advanced example][Advanced-Example] to see how you can take things further.

 ## Demo App